Relais de Camont

 How do I apply, and when?

-Self-funded Residencies can be applied for year-round for individuals and small groups.
-Complete the application requesting open dates at any time. (see 2025 calendar)
+Self-funded Residencies can be applied for year-round for individuals and small groups up to four.
+Complete the application requesting open dates at any time. (see 2026 calendar)

 Charm and Comfort.
 There are three spacious and comfortable en-suite bedroom studios.
 1. Le Bleu Moon and 2.
 Orion’s Nest are both upstairs in the pigeonnier tower looking over the gardens.
-3. L’Atelier is above the barn apartment and includes access to a large open skylighted studio.
-Each room has a double bed, private bathroom (1.
-Bleu Moon has a tub or and the other two (2 & 3) have showers), a writing desk, high-speed WiFi access; with ceiling fans and windows facing the gardens and central heating, the rooms are pleasant and comfortable from long summer days through cozy winter nights.
+3. L’Atelier is above the barn apartment and includes access to a large open skylit studio.
+Each room has a double bed, private bathroom (#1 has a tub or and the other two-#2 & #3 have showers), a writing desk, high-speed WiFi access; with ceiling fans and windows facing the gardens and central heating, the rooms are pleasant and comfortable from long summer days through cozy winter nights.

-Residency Rates are based on two weeks per person and include a private bedroom/studio with a private ensuite bathroom; shared living spaces including a kitchen and reading salon, gardens and park, and high-speed WiFi throughout the house.
-A large upstairs studio space is available for residents to use for painting, printmaking, and other projects needing more room beyond a writer’s desk.
-Reservations for the studio can be made at the time of booking.
+Residency Rates are based on two weeks stays (14 days/13 nights) per person and include a comfortable private bedroom/studio with an ensuite bathroom and desk; shared living spaces including a kitchen and reading salon, gardens and park.
+There is high-speed WiFi throughout the house.
+A large upstairs studio space is available for shared use for painting, printmaking, and other projects needing more room beyond a writer’s desk.
+Reservations for exclusive use of this studio can be made at the time of booking.

-Self-funded residents pay (or may seek funding) for their residency, travel, and expenses, among other costs.
-Letters of invitation may be supplied upon request.
+Self-funded residents are responsible for and pay (or may seek funding) for their residency fees, travel, transportation, food, and expenses.
+Letters of invitation for funding may be supplied upon request.
 The Relais de Camont is not supported by other funding.
 A 50% non-refundable deposit is required to reserve dates.
-See the cancellation policy for more details.
+See the cancellation policy on booking form for more details.

 L’Atelier studio adjacent to Chambre No.3